 Should you choose to report misconduct to Penguicon, you can expect a member of our ConCom to be called in to provide support, investigate, and take the necessary actions to ensure that the situation is handled with the utmost care and concern with clear and concise actions.
 Penguicon reserves the right to remove attendees from the con and/or ban future attendance if conduct and safety guidelines are not followed.
 The Penguicon Board will maintain a record of misconduct reports.

 - People commonly wear costumes at conventions.
 Please be respectful by not touching them or their costume without a clear invitation.
 Silence does not equal consent.

 - Please keep your public displays of affection rated PG-13.

 - The display of bondage gear or fetish clothing in public is controversial, but acceptable at the convention.
 We would recommend that it is most appropriate in the evenings.
 However, please keep kink play in a private room to avoid non-consensual experiences for others.

 - Proper attire shall be worn at all times in public and function areas which includes covering all bits that would have to be covered if one were outdoors.
 Further, all attendees must wear footwear on the main floor at all times.
 Failure to be properly attired could mean immediate removal from the premises by the hotel without refund.

-- All Penguicon attendees must purchase a Penguicon badge and wear that badge at all times when attending Penguicon events or using convention event spaces.
+- All Penguicon attendees must purchase a Penguicon membership or Penguicon badge, which must be worn at all times when attending Penguicon events or using convention event spaces.

-- Forging, duplicating, or sharing Penguicon badges is not permitted.
+- Forging, duplicating, or sharing Penguicon badges or memberships is not permitted.